-This guide will provide a quick overview on how you can set up airplay screen mirroring on your iPhone, but before we start it is worth checking out the official AirPlay 2 system requirements and supports devices located at the bottom of this guide, if you’re uncertain whether your device will support the latest Airplay 2 features and screen mirroring iPhone technology.
+Before we start the screen mirroring on iPhone to your Samsung TV, PC or MacBooks it is definitely worth checking our the the every growing list of official AirPlay 2 enabled TVs located on the Apple website.
+If you’re uncertain whether your device will support the latest Airplay 2 features and screen mirroring iPhone technology created by Apple.

-To set up screen mirroring on your iPhone you will first need to check that your iPhone, iPad or Mac is on the same wireless network as your Apple TV or AirPlay 2 compatible device.
-On the latest Apple iPhone devices such as the iPhone X or later, or iPads running iPadOS 13 or later, simply swipe down from the top right-hand corner to reveal the “Control Center” options as in the image below.
-You can see “Screen Mirroring” button highlighted by the yellow rectangle, press this to reveal all the available and supported Airplay 2 devices on your wireless network.
+To set up screen mirroring on your iPhone you will first need to check that your iPhone, iPad or Mac is on the same wireless network as your Apple TV, Samsung TV, Roku, PC or AirPlay 2 compatible device.
+On the latest Apple iPhone devices such as the iPhone X or later, or iPads running iPadOS 13 or later, simply swipe down from the top right-hand corner to reveal the “Control Center” option panel as in the image below.
+You can see the iPhone “Screen Mirroring” button highlighted by the yellow rectangle, pressing this will reveal all the available and supported Airplay 2 devices on your wireless network.

 If your smart TV, PC or iOS devices not listed make sure that that it is also on the same wireless network as your iPhone.
 If they are and you are still having issues then you may need to visit the Apple support website for additional advice.